13 Mar, 2020

-Since the COVID-19 outbreak, there has been ceaseless platforms sharing information about the numbers of people infected, the recoveries, even about sources for protective equipment.
+Since the COVID-19 outbreak, there have been ceaseless platforms sharing information about the numbers of people infected, the recoveries, even about sources for protective equipment.
 Access to information has been essential and beneficial, however, it has also resulted in the rise of inaccurate online reports which have added to the angst around the virus.

 Satyendra Arora YCIS Beijing’s Secondary Technology Integrator, echoes this view.
 “The Internet can be an extremely useful tool for everyone in general.
-But news and social networking sites can also bring trouble including fake news and cyber-bullying”
+But news and social networking sites can also bring trouble including fake news and cyber-bullying.”

 During their online learning journey Year 10 students delved into Digital Citizenship, with the Unit encompassing topics such as “The Big Data Dilemma”, “Who are You Online” and the appropriate "Hoaxes & Fakes", amongst other themes.
-The Unit raised awareness on online presence and most especially intricacies around the concept of fake news.
+The Unit raised awareness on online presence and intricacies around the concept of fake news.

-Based on Mr. Arora’s assertion, “fake news is spread by humans and bots online, therefore, it’s becoming more and more challenging for publishers and media houses.” to evaluate the legitimacy of information shared online.
+Based on Mr. Arora’s assertion, “fake news is spread by humans and bots online, therefore, it’s becoming more and more challenging for publishers and media houses” to evaluate the legitimacy of information shared online.

 He continues, “many institutions and media platforms are trying to stop the spread of false information or fake news and are working to design technical and human systems that can weed out the hoaxes and fake news” which can reduce the high rate at which inaccurate information is spread.

 Caroline He stated that this Unit “just helped me enhance and improve my understanding of the topic” and cautions for her classmates to “be careful, as the internet is very unpredictable.”

 With masses of information available online, many of us consume online data with limited knowledge on its truthfulness and to help us ascertain this, Mr. Arora shares the following tips: